 In Pennsylvania, it is illegal to transfer drugs to someone else or to possess drugs with the intent to give them to someone else.
 Under 35 P.S.
 Health and Safety § 780-113 it is illegal to possess or transfer drugs in certain ways.
 Specifically, subsection 15 of this statute makes it illegal to dispense or sell drugs on Schedules II, III, or IV without authorization.
 In addition, subsection 16 makes it illegal to possess these drugs without a valid prescription, even if they are common prescription drugs.

 Drug crimes are frequently prosecuted at the state level, though there are also certain circumstances where federal prosecution is possible.
 Federal criminal charges for drug possession and drug trafficking are often more severe and involve widespread investigation of drug trafficking rings and operations.
 However, penalties for first-time drug possession in Pennsylvania may be less severe.
 An experienced Philadelphia drug defense lawyer can help you navigate these potential sentences and get them lowered.

 If you have any doubt as to whether you can give prescription medication to someone else, The Code of Federal Regulations has an answer.
 21 C.F.R. § 290.5 requires prescription drugs to carry the warning “Caution: Federal law prohibits the transfer of this drug to any person other than the patient for whom it was prescribed.”

 Administering medication to your child or someone else under your care should not run afoul of these laws, and keeping their medication on your person should not lead to criminal charges.
-Talk to an attorney if this is what lead to your charges.
+Talk to a drug possession defense attorney for Drexel students if this is what lead to your charges.